-- The handheld game, Grunty's Revenge, also ended on Freezing Furnace — basically Hailfire Peaks, BUT TINY!
+- The handheld game, Grunty's Revenge, also ended on Freezing Furnace — basically Hailfire Peaks, but smaller.

 - Freezing Furnace was originally two levels: Freezing Fjord and Fiery Furnace (not to be confused with the level with the same name in DKC2 or the one in DKL2).
 See this person's videos.
 Both levels were about twice as large as they were in the final product, but they ended up being merged into a Hailfire Peaks clone, apparently due to cartridge space.